Looking for a fabulous dessert? You’ll love this Italian Plum Shortbread Tart, with juicy plums, buttery shortbread crust, and streusel top!

 Cut tart into 8 slices, and serve with a scoop of vanilla ice cream, if desired.
 Enjoy!

 NOTE: I used about 25 Italian plums for this recipe.
-The total weight of 1¼ pounds was calculated after slicing and removing the seeds.
+The total weight of 1¼ pounds was calculated after slicing and removing the pits.

 Here’s one more to pin on your Pinterest boards!